Discover our model in action

 Prior to joining the United for Respect team, Naima worked as an organizer and regional coordinator with Fight for $15.
 She is a member of BYP100 and an advisory board member with Step Up Louisiana.
 Naima was born and raised in Greenville, North Carolina.
 She has a degree in Psychology from Howard University, the real HU.

-As the Partnership Coordinator, Katie supports O2O partners in developing and operationalizing their online-to-offline organizing plans.
+Katie supports O2O partners in developing and operationalizing their online-to-offline organizing plans.
 Katie brings over a decade of experience helping social justice organizations develop digital tools and strategy for grassroots organizing, fundraising, communications, program evaluation, and community planning.

 Prior to joining the O2O team, Katie led data initiatives and communications for nine years at Make the Road New York and received her master’s degree in Urban Planning and Policy from the City University of New York.